 My life with cats starting in Australia

 Since I remember, cats have formed part of my life.
 I was born in Australia in 1950.
 My Dutch parents emigrated there in 1949.
-They spent 4 difficult years in this vast country changing home 16 times.
+They spent 4 tough years in this vast country changing home 16 times.
 There was a time my Father had a job in the Snowy Mountains Project.
-Mother was sitting some 1000 miles away with me being still a small baby.
+Mother was sitting some 1000 miles away with me still a small baby.

 Bongo, our first house cat

 We came back to Holland in 1953, and 2 years later my parents built a house.
 I had a doll’s pram and our cat had babies in there.
 My first memory is of Bongo, completely black and quite naughty.
 He was the baby we kept; the others got nice new homes.

 In the kitchen was a window with a view of the lawn.
 In our garden lived an old and enormous rabbit.
 He would often come and sit a while on the lawn, nibbling on the grass.
 My Mother observed this scene from the window and later told me the story.

 Bongo was growing up and had become a reckless teenager.
 That day he had seen the big rabbit, a couple of sizes bigger than this still small cat.
 Bongo was not conscious of sizes yet, so he went on his stomach and started creeping toward the rabbit.
 Of course, the rabbit had seen him coming, and just before Bongo prepared to jump; the rabbit turned around and with his back leg gave him a whopper.